ricardojoserf/ricardojoserf.github.io/_posts/2026-9-1-crystalpotato.md

 Resolution works by walking the PEB to find each DLL's base address, then parsing its export table and matching function names against precomputed DJB2 hashes.
 The DJB2 hash function uses uppercase normalization (`h = 5381; h = ((h << 5) + h) + upper(c)`) so comparisons are case-insensitive.

-The only functions that remain in the IAT are those needed for COM marshaling (ole32), memory management (GlobalAlloc/Lock/Unlock), pipe creation for stdout capture (CreatePipe), and thread creation — none of which are individually suspicious.
+The only functions that remain in the IAT are those needed for COM marshaling (ole32), memory management (GlobalAlloc/Lock/Unlock), pipe creation for stdout capture (CreatePipe), thread creation, and Winsock networking for the reverse shell mode (ws2_32) — none of which are individually suspicious.

 <br>